kennethreitz/simplemind/README.md

 $ pip install simplemind
 ```

+Note: SimpleMind is currently in beta.
+We welcome feedback and contributions to help make it even better.

 ## Features
 - **Easy-to-use AI tools**: SimpleMind provides simple interfaces to popular AI services.
 - **Human-centered design**: The library prioritizes readability and usability—no need to be an expert to start experimenting.